 If you aren’t comfortable holding your little one on a bus, you can also attach your car seat to the seats on the bus.
 I learned this recently on a Disney World trip with my entire family.
 My brother’s daughter was only 4 months old at the time, and they had her in a car seat.
 The driver kindly offered to help them get the car seat attached to the seat of the bus.

 If your child is anything like my children, you’ll go through approximately 5,798 diapers a day.
 Ok, so maybe not THAT many.
 But it certainly feels like it.
-And no one wants to pack and carry a million diapers, plus formula, plus pureed food, and on and on and on.
-My point is babies and small children need some very specific items, and the thought of packing all of these items might seem overwhelming (not to mention HEAVY).
+Babies and small children need some very specific items, and the thought of packing all of these items might seem overwhelming (not to mention HEAVY).

-On our trips to Disney World I pack enough diapers and food items for 1-2 days.
-When I arrive at the resort I place an order through Amazon Prime Now.
-I ordered diapers for the trip, wipes, and any other items my little one might need.
-They can deliver in a 2-hour window, which is amazing.
+I suggest packing enough diapers and food items for 1-2 days.
+When you arrive at the resort place an order through Amazon Prime Now (or other grocery delivery service).
 They will deliver to the front desk and hold either with the concierge or with the luggage hold area.

 If you aren’t a Prime Member you can use Garden Grocer.
 Their website offers delivery to Disney World Resorts for a $14 delivery fee.
 The order minimum is $40 for this service.
 A plus is that if you plan your delivery ahead of time you can get a percentage discount on your order.